ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## Proprietary Claims

-EAT allows the definition and use of proprietary claims.
+It is not always possible or convenient to achieve the above goals, so the definition and use of proprietary claims is an option.

 For example, a device manufacturer may generate a token with proprietary claims intended only for verification by a service offered by that device manufacturer.
 This is a supported use case.